quality factors for growing wine grapes...

 content and the tonnage.

-maturity is not, however a simple matter of sugar content.
+maturity, however is not simply a matter of sugar content.
 Acid content

 is every bit as important to quality and flavor and even more so to